Combodo/iTop/readme.txt

      + fixed wrong prototypes for a few implementations of GetBareProperties()
 #484 Fixed issue with IIS ("Wrong password" at first prompt)
 #482 OpenSearch (integration with your browser's search bar) was broken.
-#482 The setting 'min_autocomplete_chars' zas not taken into account
+#482 The setting 'min_autocomplete_chars' was not taken into account
 #480 The 'min_autocomplete_chars' settings was not taken into account.
 #478 Fixed issue in the audit: the results are wrong whenever an organization is selected
 #477 Could not specify more than one reconciliation key (regression) + took the opportunity to enhance protection against XSS injection (using column names in the data)